-Looking after your container ponds in Autumn and Winter is critical in how it will perform next year.
+Looking after your container ponds in Autumn and Winter is critical in how they will perform next year.

 Container ponds in Autumn:

 - Keep the water level in the container just below the level of the rim - check out the level after any Autumn rain or Winter snow.

 Regular maintenance in Autumn is particularly important for the smaller pond and patio container pond as you can accumulate significant amounts of rotting vegetation in a small volume of water.

 - Doing these 5 tasks will reduce the chances of sludge on the container pond base:

 - Remove tree leaves that fall into the pond water.

 - Trim back the plant foliage so that tall upright plants will not drop their leaf into the water.
 Leave them cut 4" above the water level.